|

 "Come in!" called a voice.

-Faramir walked slowly along the marble floor, wondering why he
+Faramir walked slowly along the marble floorwondering why

-felt so nervous, paused before the arched doorway and took deep
+he felt so nervouspaused before the arched doorway and took

-breath.
-Then he stepped inside the room and looked around.
-In
+deep breath, then stepped inside the room and looked around.

-the centre of the otherwise empty space there was a small living
+In the centre of the otherwise empty space there was a small

-areatwo low couches, a small table, some stools and more
+living areatwo low couches, a low table, some stools and

-potted plants, all arranged around a brazier.
-A half empty glass
+more potted plants, all arranged around a brazier.
+A half empty

 But there was no sign of the owner of the voice.